Braw Bagpipe Tuner

 When you are not currently playing and you select an average bar gauge, the instantaneous frequency on the main gauge displays the average, allowing you to see the numerical value of the rolling average in Hertz (Hz) and in Cents.

-When locked, the screen mode button shows "NOTE LOCKED" and a small pulsing padlock appears next to the note name on the main gauge.
-To unlock, press the screen mode button.
+When locked, the tuner mode button shows the locked target — NOTE LOCKED TO HA (or B, C, etc.) for a chanter note, or TENOR LOCKED / BASS LOCKED for a drone — and a small pulsing padlock appears next to the note name on the main gauge.
+To unlock, press the tuner mode button.

 Chanter Tuning